Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 ```
 ifmonstat operator, battler, field, value, address
 jump to "address" if the "battler"'s stat designated by "field" is related to "value" as determined by "operator"
-- operator is the same as the "if" operators
+- operator is the math operation done on the variable, enumerated in "if"
 - battler is the pokémon to get data from
 - field is the data to grab from.  see field enumerations in the ifmonstat documentation
 - value is the value to check against, used in the operator calculations as they appear in "if"